PLEASE READ THE FULL DESCRIPTION BEFORE BUYING OR USING THIS INDICATOR!

 Following these signals will help us to hold onto positions while the market is still trending in our favor when most think that it has moved too far / too fast, and it will also get us out before a market fully reverses.

 Keep in mind that there will be times when we exit a market that is in danger of reversing, only to buy back higher later on.
-That is okay because it enables us to properly manage risk during times of uncertainty and buying back in at a higher price is more than worth the cost.
+That is okay because it enables us to properly manage risk during times of uncertainty and buying back in at a higher price is more than worth the opportunity cost.

 Lets look at the signals above in chronological order: